CTSIatUCSF/plumage/README.md

 ### How Bootstrap works

-All HTML and CSS on the site is written using [Twitter Bootstrap], a popular responsive HTML5/CSS framework.
+All HTML and CSS on the site is written using [Twitter Bootstrap] 2.2, a popular responsive HTML5/CSS framework.
 Go read the Bootstrap documentation.
 You will be confused if you don't.

 *documentation to be written*